pinouchon/pinouchon.github.io/_posts/2016-02-18-defiance-the-dubious-virtue.markdown

 <br/>

-To better understand the poem, I recommend [this analysis](http://www.shmoop.com/do-not-go-gentle-into-that-good-night/stanza-1-summary.html), but because the site is full ads, I'll just inline it all here:
+To better understand the poem, I recommend [this analysis](http://www.shmoop.com/do-not-go-gentle-into-that-good-night/stanza-1-summary.html), but because the site is full of ads, I'll just inline it all here:

 > ## Get out the microscope, because we’re going through this poem line-by-line.